A FIGHTER FOR OREGON’S 2ND DISTRICT

 Core Value 3: Affordable Health Care

 The ACA was a great first step in making health care affordable through the Medicaid subsidies and expanding its availability by eliminating pre-existing condition exclusions.
 As the Republicans were not able to overtly repeal the ACA, they are slowly strangling it to death by eliminating the subsidies to insurance companies knowing full well this will drive up the insurance premiums.
-They have framed the message as though they were stopping undeserved payments to big insurance companies.
-Hooray for them.
-When 160,000 people in the 2nd district who obtained insurance coverage through the ACA lose their insurance, you can call Walden’s office.
-But remember, he came home and told all of you none of this would happen.
-And by the way, for 50% of the population who thinks Obamacare and the ACA are two different things, you are in for a rude awakening.
+Then they eliminated the mandate in the recent tax bill, guaranteeing premiums will soar over the next two years.
+When 160,000 people in the 2nd district who obtained insurance coverage through the ACA lose their insurance, you can be assured Walden will lie and tell you it’s Obama’s fault.
+For the 50% of the district’s residents who thinks Obamacare and the ACA are two different things, you are in for a rude awakening.

 Core Value 4: Protect the Environment

 The EPA was formed in 1974, by a Republican president no less, and since then we have seen incredible improvements in our air, water and soil.
 A clean environment is something universally acclaimed by all Oregonians.
 Nobody wants to see that change, regardless of which party you vote for.
 The EPA needs to be funded and supported by all.
 Could they work better with ranchers, farmers, and businesses?
 Most likely yes.
 But working together is what we need to insist upon.
 Not dismantling the first line of defense.
-And Ranchers and Farmers, you can be assured when dealing with the EPA, this Democrat will have your back.
+And Ranchers and Farmers, you can be assured when dealing with the EPA, this Democrat will have your back. will make sure you have a seat at the table and your voice is heard.
+Has Walden done that for you?
+Doubtful.
 I have met with Ranchers and Farmers, and they have convinced me they are just as concerned about safe, clean water and air as anybody else.